The Geeze & Me

 Rag Lady Productions presents:

-World premiere of "The Geeze & Me" - a musical about aging!
+World premiere of "The Geeze & Me" - a "helper" musical about AGING!

 "The Geeze & Me" is a funny, irreverent, and poignant original musical.
 This timely show features a comedic troupe of eccentric players who team up to wrangle aspects of aging from an expert.
-An eclectic blend of songs ranging from pop to blues to corner street doo-wop, accompanied by innovative choreography.
+An eclectic blend of songs ranging from pop to blues to corner street doo-wop, accompanied by innovative choreography and a great cast.
 The perils and benefits of growing older are reflected in the concerns of this diverse group of people.

 Think "Hair"... after it's gone.